Pedestrian routing

 Other routing settings:

-- Default speed (Android) or Road speeds (iOS) should be set according to your speeds (especialy important when you use Pedestrian routing for jogging).
-This option is used to determine whether the road can be used for routing.
+• Default speed (Android) or Road speeds (iOS) should be set according to your speeds (especialy important when you use Pedestrian routing for jogging).
+It is used to calculate Estimated Time of Arrival.